-- 1) With a screw driver pry off the staples holding the bottom box tray to the box sleave. - 2) Next remove the cardboard inset from the carton, and remove the carton sleeve from the skid. - 3) The heavy duty kiln stand containing a white box, or manilla envelope, with the stand legs positioned around it will be set on top of the kiln.
+- 1. With a screw driver pry off the staples holding the bottom box tray to the box sleeve. - 2.
+Next remove the cardboard inset from the carton, and remove the carton sleeve from the skid. - The heavy duty kiln stand containing a white box, or manila envelope, with the stand legs positioned around it will be set on top of the kiln.
 This will be slightly covered by the foam packaging tubes.

-4) Push the foam tubes away from the kiln body.
+- 4. Push the foam tubes away from the kiln body.
 If desired, these can be completely removed by using a knife to carefully cut the plastic tubing by the base of the kiln.
 There should be little to no foam there.
-Be careful not to scratch the kiln with your knife.

-Removing foam tubes.

-5) Carefully cut off the stretch wrap that is around the kiln.
-Be careful not to scratch the kiln with your knife.

-Carefully cut off shrink wrap.

-6) Remove the kiln stand base from the top of the kiln.
-The kiln manual, in a white cardboard box or manilla envelope, surrounded by the four kiln stand legs should be resting within the edges of the kiln stand base.
+Be careful not to scratch the kiln with your knife. - 5.
+Carefully cut off the stretch wrap that is around the kiln.
+Be careful not to scratch the kiln with your knife. - Remove the kiln stand base from the top of the kiln.
+The kiln manual, in a white cardboard box or manila envelope, surrounded by the four kiln stand legs should be resting within the edges of the kiln stand base. - If you ordered an e18S-3, e18T-3, e23M-3, e23T-3, or e28T-3, or a SM23T-3 or SM28T-3, your kiln floor will be on top. - If you ordered an e23S or e28S the floor of the kiln will not be on the top, it will be on the bottom of the kiln as it helps secure the spring hinge bracket which is assembled for shipping.

-Removing the kiln stand.

-7.a) If you ordered an e18S, e18T, e23T, or e28T, or a SM23T or SM28T, your kiln floor will be on top, remove it
+9. Notice that the spring on your spring hinge IS engaged and in working condition.

-CAUTION: Do NOT attempt to disengage the spring hinge without first reading the detailed instructions as listed on pages 7-8.
+CAUTION: Do NOT attempt to disengage the spring hinge without first reading the detailed instructions later in these instructions.